romland/smoozoo/README.md

     - I think I introduced some zoom-jitter when attempting a fix to stay locked on a pixel when animating in/out zoom

-    - The snapback if you have both vertical edges in view waits for glide to stop before snapping back (not good).
-The bug seems to only manifest itself if we are not at left/right edge.
-In fact, maybe it should not allow being dragged out of position at all if both top/left are in view

     - There seems to be some kind of acceleration/momentum issue when you flick the view with mouse.
 Perhaps it happens when you flick and we are already gliding?